 Stevens’ character, as an insurance investigator, is specifically requested to investigate the crime for the company, throwing a wrench into his timetable.
-Joining him in the investigation is railroad investigator, King Calder.
+Joining him in the investigation is railroad investigator, King Calder, above.
 Practically unknown to moviegoers yet busy during the early years of television, he is excellent and so genuine one would think he really is an investigator.
 He has no awareness of studio cameras right in front of him.
 He simply inhabits the part.
 He and Stevens have a long working relationship.
 Calder is convinced there is no such thing as a perfect crime and he slowly unravels the crime one blackboard, one eraser, and one person at a time.

 True to Calder’s belief, the mastermind’s perfect timetable is again disrupted when he meets up with his reason for the money, Felicia Farr, Addy’s on-screen wife.
-The money is now in his possession and the couple makes their pre-planned Mexican escape.
+The money is now in the husband's possession and the couple makes their pre-planned Mexican escape.
 She squeaks by with the money and her life.
 He escapes with neither.
 With the murder of a key witness and conspirator, Calder tells Stevens the case appears a dead end.
 He suggests Stevens and his wife finally take that Mexican vacation they have talked so much about.
 Stevens is thinking, “Wife?
 Whose wife?!”

 No comments: